davidkowalk/fitting_toolkit/docs/manual and instructions/resources/unfolding.md

 However the first order approcimation may be insufficient in real detectors.
 Response might be non-linear, position-dependent, or involve more complex smearing behaviors.

 ## Aknowledgements
-The author aknowledges productive discussions and major guidance from Dr. S. Neubert.
+The author thank Dr. S. Neubert and Dr. J. Kroha for productive discussions and major guidance.